dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 - Purple: rendering, including CSS application and re-rendering caused by DOM or style changes
 - Green: painting, including compositing and rasterization

-> [!figure]
-> Figure 2.17 placeholder: Timeline activity summary screenshot from the source PDF.
->
-> The Timeline summary breaks CPU time into loading, scripting, rendering, painting, and other activity.

 Chrome may initially select a time range automatically.
 You can adjust the selected range with the mouse wheel or by dragging the edges in the activity overview.
 The flame chart and summary update to match the selected range.

 Make sure the page being profiled is visible.
 Browsers reduce work for hidden tabs, so rendering and painting data can be misleading if the profiled tab is in the background.

 The flame chart shows a hierarchical call stack of recorded page activity.

-> [!figure]
-> Figure 2.18 placeholder: Timeline flame chart screenshot from the source PDF.
->
-> An isolated call stack where HTML parsing leads to `DOMContentLoaded`, scripting, and rendering events.

 Clicking a layer in the flame chart updates the lower summary panel with details for that event.

-> [!figure]
-> Figure 2.19 placeholder: Timeline scripting event detail screenshot from the source PDF.
->
-> A selected scripting event shows event type, timing, origin, and an activity breakdown.

 ### Identifying Problem Events: Thy Enemy Is Jank